 While a highly repeatable technique is great for tasks that are very controlled and predictable it is not as useful for dynamic tasks.
 When you’re dealing with a task that is dynamic (evolving) involving complex systems such as ourselves, the technique needs to be able to adjust to those changes within as well as without it.
 This implies that the highest technique isn’t some stored motor pattern that has been burned into muscle memory.
-Rather, it is an adaptable and robust process that allows an athlete to pick up and connect their movements to the nuances of the situation like a key that fits a lock.
+Rather, it is an adaptable and robust process that allows an athlete to pick up and connect their movements to the nuances of the situation “just as a key that fits a lock” as Bernstein, 1996 would say.
 Is our goal to create athletes that are keys to only one set of locks or a lock pick that is able to crack a myriad of locks?
 I would argue the latter.

 In practice, we want to break away from the notion of burning into muscle memory an idealized motor pattern as Nikolai Bernstein (1967) put it, “repeating the means of a solution… but in the process of solving this problem again and again” (p.
 134).
 This problem Bernstein refers to is the breadth and width of the problem(s) that exist and emerge within the competitive context.